g-s-c-code/single-files/README.md

-# LoTR Dice Roller
+# LoTR Risk Battle Simulator

 A simple, single-file application created with HTML, JavaScript, and Bootstrap 5.
-This application serves as a virtual dice roller for the board game "The Lord of the Rings Risk."
+This application serves as a virtual dice roller for the board game Risk: The Lord of the Rings Ed.
 If you've lost one of the dice for your physical game (like I did...), this app can step in to fill the void.

 ## Features
 - Single file: Just download the HTML file, open it in the web browser of your choice and you are ready to go.